ShawnTownsend/myproject/README.md

 I was born and raised in Brooklyn, New York.
+I was born in 1999.